 EPA's RECYCLE CITY!

 Welcome!
-There's a lot to do here -- people and places to visit and plenty of ways to explore how the city's residents recycle, reduce, and reuse waste.
+There's lots to do here -- people and places to visit and plenty of ways to explore how the city's residents recycle, reduce, and reuse waste.

 Information for Teachers